新加坡华语资料库

 ETYMOLOGY

-- The original meaning of “吃风” is to go for a ride, but its meaning was later extended to include travelling and going on a vacation.
+- The original meaning of “吃风” was to go for a leisurely ride, but its meaning was later extended to include travelling and going on vacation.

-- The Mandarin term “吃风” is a paraphrase of the Malay term makan angin.
-In Malay, makan means to chew and swallow, while angin means wind.
-The term makan angin means to go for a ride or go on a vacation.
-When the words makan and angin are literally translated into Mandarin, they form the term “吃风” (literally “eat wind”).
+- One explanation for the origin of “吃风” is that it is a paraphrase of the Malay term makan angin.
+In Malay, makan means “to eat”, and angin means “wind”, while the phrase makan angin means to go for a ride or go on a vacation.

-- The term originated from dialects.
-In Singapore and Malaysia, the terms “吃风” or “食风” are used in Hokkien to refer to going on a vacation, which can mean travelling to the countryside for fresh air, play, joyrides and so on.
+- An alternative explanation is that the term originated from the Hokkien dialect.
+In Singapore and Malaysia, the terms “吃风” or “食风” are used in Hokkien to refer to various forms of leisurely travel, such as going to the countryside to enjoy fresh air, play, take a car ride, or travel abroad for a holiday.

 例句